pwmckenna/pwmckenna.github.io/_posts/2012-5-11-making-my-first-product-on-purpose.md

 * [http://facebook.com/ads/](http://facebook.com/ads/)
 Easy way to vet ideas with your target audience.
 * [http://thoughtbot.com/](http://thoughtbot.com/)
-These guys seem to also thing of this art as science.
+These guys seem to also think of this art as science.
 * [http://www.trydesignlab.com/](http://www.trydesignlab.com/)
 Learn design by doing